New energy-capacity-type inequalities and uniqueness of continuous Hamiltonians: Introduction and results

 \subsection{Acknowledgments}

 This paper solves a question which remained open in the first author's Ph.D. thesis defended a few years ago.
 The first author is grateful to his former supervisor Claude Viterbo for his support and to Patrick Bernard for interesting discussions around these questions, as he was finishing his Ph.D.
 He also thanks Felix Schlenk for answering his questions on the action selector on convex non-closed symplectic manifolds.
 The second and the third authors are grateful to the first author for generously inviting them to join the project at an intermediate stage.
 The third author would like to thank Lev Buhovsky, Leonid Polterovich, and Alan Weinstein for helpful discussions.
+Finally, we would like to thank an anonymous referee for carefully reading this paper and pointing out some inaccuracies.

 This work is partially supported by the French \emph{Agence Nationale de la Recherche}, project ANR-11-JS01-010-01.